Judicial Committee of the Privy Council: New Zealand

 New Zealand was the last of the original dominions to remove appeals to the Privy Council from its legal system.
 Proposals to abolish appeals to the Privy Council in New Zealand were first put forward in the early 1980s.

 The Privy Council's respect for local decisions was noted by Lord Brightman in 1985 in regard to the possible adoption of a New Zealand decision, in the case of Archer v.
 Cutler (1980), as a precedent, (Note: In Archer v.
 Cutler [1980] 1 NZLR 386 the New Zealand court had ruled that "a contract made by a person of insufficient mental capacity was voidable at his option not only if the other party knew of or ought to have appreciated his unsoundness of mind, but also if the contract 'was unfair to the person of unsound mind'".) where he stated that:

 If Archer v.
 Cutler is properly to be regarded as a decision based on considerations peculiar to New Zealand, it is highly improbable that their Lordships would think it right to impose their own interpretation of the law, thereby contradicting the unanimous conclusions of the High Court and the Court of Appeal of New Zealand on a matter of local significance.
 If, however, the principle of Archer v.
 Cutler, if it be correct, must be regarded as having general application throughout all jurisdictions based on the common law, because it does not depend on local considerations, their Lordships could not properly treat the unanimous view of the courts of New Zealand as being necessarily decisive.

 In October 2003, with respect to all cases heard by the Court of Appeal of New Zealand, New Zealand law was changed to abolish appeals to the Privy Council, after the end of 2003.
 The old system was replaced by the Supreme Court of New Zealand.
 In 2008, Prime Minister John Key ruled out any abolition of the Supreme Court and return to the Privy Council.

-However, judgment on the last appeal from New Zealand to be heard by the Judicial Committee of the Privy Council was not delivered until 3 March 2015.
+However, judgement on the last appeal from New Zealand to be heard by the Judicial Committee of the Privy Council was not delivered until 3 March 2015.